 This is a wonderful self-guided holiday cycling from Amsterdam to Bruges, heading through the Netherlands down into Belgium, past towns, villages and canals – all the time on high-quality cycling paths.
 In eight days of cycling, you will discover many delightful places off the beaten track.
 Starting in Amsterdam and travelling in a southwestern direction you will pass through Gouda, Dordrecht, Willemstad, Zierikzee, Middelburg, Vlissingen (Flushing), Sluis, Damme and Bruges.
 They are among the most picturesque towns in the Netherlands and Flanders and are remarkably well-preserved and evocative of centuries past.
 The route is predominantly rural and passes through a number of nature reserves.

-- Passing through the historic towns of the Netherlands and Flanders
+- Passing through the historic towns in the Netherlands and Flanders

 Click to view map

 Your bicycle holiday starts in Amsterdam, famous for its gorgeous 400-year-old canal district, museums (the new Rijksmuseum, Van Gogh, Anne Frank etc), street artists and performers on Dam, Leidseplein and Rembrandtplein, the notorious red-light district and more.
 This city is brimming with things to see and do, guaranteeing a dynamic beginning to your holiday.
 Try to arrive early so you have time to admire the elegant tree-lined canals and tall narrow townhouses and warehouses dating back to 17th century (World Heritage Site).

 *Please note that the following surcharges are applicable depending on the timing of your holiday: